 Alex is familiar with Figma, Canva, Over, as well as some Adobe software, and they're always eager to learn more!
-Below is some of her work.
+Below is some of their work.
 Click to view the images in their full size!

-Alex also spent this spring on the Graphics Team of QSpeak, an LGBT youth outreach organization.
+Alex also spent spring 2021 on the Graphics Team of QSpeak, an LGBT youth outreach organization.
 Below is some of that work.

-Alex also does promotional graphics for her school's Poetry Club, as seen below.
+Alex also does promotional graphics for their school's Poetry Club, as seen below.

-And this is from a 3-person SFU UI/UX Collaborative Figma Workshop!
-Again, click to view the full-sized images.
+And this is from a 3-person SFU UI/UX Collaborative Figma Workshop, as well as some miscellaneous work!